wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 Q> In the world of Django, think of a *template* as the scaffolding that is required to build a complete HTML webpage.
 A template contains the *static parts* of a webpage (that is, parts that never change), complete with special syntax (or *template tags*) which can be overridden and replaced with *dynamic content* that your Django app's views can replace to produce a final HTML response.

 ### Configuring the Templates Directory
-To get templates up and running with your Django app, you'll need to create a directory in which template files are stored.
+To get templates up and running with your Django app, you'll need to create two directories in which template files are stored.

 In your Django project's directory (e.g. `<workspace>/tango_with_django_project/`), create a new directory called `templates`.
+Remember, this is the directory that contains your project's `manage.py` script!
 Within the new templates directory, create another directory called `rango`.
 This means that the path `<workspace>/tango_with_django_project/templates/rango/` will be the location in which we will store templates associated with our `rango` application.

 T> ### Keep your Templates Organised
 T> It's good practice to separate out your templates into subdirectories for each app you have.
 This is why we've created a `rango` directory within our `templates` directory.
 If you package your app up to distribute to other developers, it'll be much easier to know which templates belong to which app!